MNeMoNiCuZ/flux-gguf-converter-gui/README.md

           COPY    : only copy tensors, no quantizing
 ```

+## References

+-   [llama.cpp](https://github.com/ggerganov/llama.cpp): The underlying conversion and quantization tools are from this repository.
+-   [llama.cpp/src/llama-arch.h](https://github.com/ggerganov/llama.cpp/blob/master/src/llama-arch.h): The source file defining the supported model architectures in `llama.cpp`.

+## Acknowledgements

+-   [city96/ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF): The conversion script used in this project is based on the work from this repository.
+We acknowledge and appreciate their contribution to the open-source community.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.